 IV.C.
 Conduct efficient research to discover the law and facts relevant to client problems

-III.C.
+IV.D.
 Facilitate complex problem solving in a methodical way to produce lasting solutions

 V. Achieve readiness to succeed on the bar exam.

-IV.A.
+V.A.
 Develop and be prepared to implement a plan for studying for and taking the bar exam; the plan will take into account financial factors, time factors, exam construction, and personal strengths and weaknesses.

-IV.B.
+V.B.
 Demonstrate knowledge, understanding, and skills critical as to each component of the bar exam.